This is how Putin and Erdogan have redrawn northeastern Syria

 However, the deal also means Turkey solidifies its control over parts of Syria — something Assad sees as an affront on his country’s territorial integrity.

-Firstly, to move Kurdish fighters — who Ankara sees as a terrorist threat — away from the Turkish-Syrian border.
+Firstly, to move Kurdish fighters — whom Ankara sees as a terrorist threat — away from the Turkish-Syrian border.

-And secondly clearing space for some of the more than three million Syrian refugees living in Turkey to be resettled there.
+And secondly, clearing space for some of the more than 3 million Syrian refugees living in Turkey to be resettled there.

-It also paints Erdogan as a strongman and significant global power broker, able to make things happen without the support of the United States.
-In a joint press conference on Tuesday Erdogan and Putin emphasized their friendship — and underlined the Turkish leader's shift towards Russia and away from the U.S.
+It also paints Erdogan as a strongman and a significant global power broker, able to make things happen without the support of the U.S. In a joint press conference Tuesday, Erdogan and Putin emphasized their friendship — and underlined the Turkish leader's shift toward Russia and away from the U.S.

 The deal also boosts Putin’s preferred outcome of the Syrian conflict, by allowing his ally Assad to regain more territory.

-As the lines in the sand in northeastern Syria are being redrawn, the United States is rolling out of the region.
+As the lines in the sand in northeastern Syria are being redrawn, the U.S. is rolling out of the region.
 Washington seems undecided as to how much influence and or presence it wants to maintain on the ground.

-The American withdrawal saw the Kurds — close allies of the U.S. in the fight against ISIS — turn to Bashar Assad’s Syrian government and its main ally Russia after the U.S. said it wouldn’t protect them from Turkey’s offensive.
+The American withdrawal saw the Kurds — close allies of the U.S. in the fight against the Islamic State militant group — turn to Assad’s government and its main ally, Russia, to protect them from Turkey’s offensive.

 And it’s not gone totally smoothly either.
-Iraq’s defense minister Najah al-Shammari said Tuesday that U.S. troops did not have permission to stay on its territory, according to the AP, despite Defense Secretary Mark Esper’s announcement the day before that that was where they were headed.
+Iraqi Defense Minister Najah al-Shammari said Tuesday that U.S. troops did not have permission to stay on its territory, according to The Associated Press, despite Defense Secretary Mark Esper’s announcement the day before that that was where they were headed.

 And the threat from ISIS still looms: NBC News reported last week there is evidence that ISIS fighters have managed to escape from Kurdish prisons since Turkey’s offensive began.